 He is the recipient of Meritorious award 2018 in Victoria’s Multicultural Awards of Excellence by the Governor of Victoria, Honourable Linda Dessau.
-Rohit is also the semi finalist in the Victorian Regional Community awards from Awards Australia and also the Finalist for 2020 Community Achievement Awards from City of Melton
+Rohit is also the semi finalist in the Victorian Regional Community awards from Awards Australia and also the Finalist for 2020 Citizen of the Year from City of Melton.
+AIFAV won the 2019 Award for Unity & Diversity at Fiji Independence Day.

 Leena Vellu is born in Australia but a pure Fijian-Indian at heart.
 She works for the State Government – Department of Justice and Regulations.
 She praises her parents for bringing her up instilling their cultural and moral values .
 Leena is upmost grateful for this as she adores her Fijian- Indian Culture and would like to get the word out there through her association about supporting multiculturalism and supporting all young people and elde…rs.